1. Giant puffballs

 Also known as barking deer, September is the perfect time to listen out for muntjac deer and their loud, characteristic bark.
 With a large population reaching almost every English county, and even a few in Scotland and Ireland, most people could spot, or at least hear, a muntjac deer relatively easily.
 Numerous circumstances lead to the distinctive bark, and other sounds include screaming by alarmed deer and squeaking by maternal does and kids.
 Their preferred habitat is woodland, but muntjac deer have increasingly been spotted in urban areas.

 August and September are the best months to pick blackberries.
 Legend has it that after the end of September, the devil spoils the blackberries after a blackberry bush broke his fall from heaven.
 This may be a legend but it holds good advice – as the weather gets colder, the blackberries are not as good to eat.
 Remember to pick carefully, avoiding the lowest berries as foraging animals may have spoiled these.
 Jams and crumbles are the most popular uses for blackberries, but try making blackberry sorbet or blackberry wine this September.
 The berries can also be frozen for use at a later date.
+Find about more about this hardy berry with our blackberry guide.

 Wildlife spectacle of the month: Migrant birds departing